jhuang314/poketrade/Implementation.md

 - **Goal:** Build the reusable hook for fetching and caching all Pokémon card data.
 - **Steps:**
-  1. Create a new file `hooks/usePokemonData.js`.
+  1. Create a new file `hooks/usePokemonData.ts`.
+This hook must be used in a Client Component.
+  2. Define interfaces for your data types (e.g., `Card`, `Set`, `Rarity`).
-  2. Inside the custom hook, implement the following logic:
+  3. Inside the custom hook, implement the following logic:
       - On mount (`useEffect`), check `localStorage` for an item `pokemon_data`.
       - If it exists, parse it.
 Check its timestamp.
 If it's less than 24 hours old, set the data to state and return.
       - If it doesn't exist or is stale, perform `fetch` requests to the three GitHub URLs: `cards.json`, `sets.json`, and `rarity.json`.